tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# 📘 PART VII — CLIENT-SIDE & BROWSER ATTACKS
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# 📘 PART VIII — DEFENSIVE STRATEGY

 ---

-## Clickjacking
+## Secure Development Principles

-Mitigation:
+* Threat modeling
+* Input validation
+* Output encoding

-* X-Frame-Options
+* Secure session handling
+* Principle of least privilege
-* CSP frame-ancestors
+* Secure defaults
+* Defense in depth

 ---

-## HTML5 Security Issues

-* Local storage misuse
+## Testing Methodology

+The book emphasizes:

+* Manual testing
-* CORS misconfiguration
+* Proxy-based inspection
-* PostMessage abuse
+* Attack chaining
-"
+* Understanding application behavior"
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please